tBlabs/CqrsDemo/Readme.md

 There is also one more type of `Message`:
 - `ICommandWithStream` or
 - `IQueryWithStream`

 We send it like regular `Command` or `Query`.
-The only difference is on the `Handler` side: every message will get an extra property - `Stream` of Stream type.
+The only difference is on the `Handler` side: every message will get an extra property - `Stream` of Stream type which is a file itself.

 ## Usage in WebAPI

 To use this framework with `.NET Core Web API` you may need one more usefull package: `tBlabs.Cqrs.Middleware` for handling requests.
 In pipeline configuration just use that code:
 ```
 services.UseCqrsBus();
 ```
 And that's all.
-CQRS Framework may work with standard MVC but what's the point? :)
+CQRS Framework may work with standard MVC (but what's the point? :)

 ### Middleware options